cabouman/mbircone/README.md

 Please go to ```demo/output/mace3D/``` to look at phantom, sinogram, and reconstruction images

+4) In the case where exceptions occur when downloading data, please check your internet connection.
+If you replaced the default url with the url of your own dataset, please make sure that the url is correct, and points to a public webpage.

 ## Build documentation in local folder
 1) Install docs requirements
 ```